Comic book heroes with average body types

 The extreme body shapes of the originals come from the fictional universes in which these characters reside, and as widespread as these images may be in our culture, this certainly isn't something that any real person could hope to achieve safely.
 If these characters had a figure more like that of the average person, perhaps more people could look up to their favorite superhero without feeling the need to emulate an impossible physique.
 Ultimately, what's truly heroic is respecting yourself, your body, and your health.

 What begins as negative body image can quickly become much more devastating.
 Specialized eating disorder treatment can help those experiencing the debilitating effects of a distorted body image, as well as a preoccupation with food, exercise, and/or weight.
-If your life, or that of someone close to you, is being negatively impacted by these or other signs of a potential eating disorder, call our 24-hour, confidential, and toll-free hotline at 1-888-232-6949.
+If your life, or that of someone close to you, is being negatively impacted by these or other signs of a potential eating disorder, visit Bulimia.com.
 Our treatment support specialists can provide more information about available treatment options.

 The edited images shown above are parody.
 Trademark rights and copyrights relating to the comic book covers featured on this page belong to their respective owner(s), which are not associated of affiliated with Bulimia.com and did not license rights or authorize or sponsor this article.